 7. Store Leftover Clay Correctly

 The healthier your clay is at the start of the sculpting process, the better your chance of producing a perfect project.
 Leftover clay must be sealed in an airtight container such as a Tupperware box.

 Sandwich and refrigerator bags are fine too provided they are sealable.
 If there’s very little or no air, the clay will stop drying and remain malleable.

 Storing partially completed works is trickier, especially if they are very large pieces.
-Every sculptor has their own technique, so you may need to experiment a little.
+Every sculptor has its own technique, so you may need to experiment a little.

 Popular strategies include wrapping clay works with clingfilm to trap moisture inside or lightly misting with a gardening spray bottle.
 This works best if you go back and continue working within 24 hours.

 If you plan to create a very large piece such as a spherical ball much bigger than a fist, consider using bulking techniques.
 You can achieve the effect by molding solid sections of clay, but this is often wasteful.

 It requires the use of huge volumes of material and risks a long and uneven drying process.
 Instead, many sculptors choose to create a hollow clay mold around something very lightweight such as tinfoil.

 The risk of cracks is significantly lower because a smaller volume of clay is being used.